Chapter 96

 Red looked over at Bill Shadoan and George "Buck" Jones, guard and tackle on the left side of the front wall.
 "Bill, you and Buck block your men out.
 I'm going right between you and Covey is going to be glued to my moleskins."

 The play unfolded perfectly.
-The two linemen hit their opposite numbers hard, driving them both laterally, and Red barreled behind them with Covey as his shadow.
-The linebacker was hit by Red and knocked aside, and Herb shot into the end zone, untouched.
+The two linemen hit their opposite numbers hard, driving them both back and laterally.
+Red barreled behind them with Covey as his shadow.
+The linebacker was hit by Red and knocked aside, and Covington shot into the end zone, untouched.

 Highlights from the game.
 "Got him!
 But say wasn't he a scrappy rooster."